Agents Do More With Multiplicity

 We’re not looking to hit agents with a bunch of voice calls - that’s not helpful.
 You know that, I know that, Avaya knows that.

-The idea is to maximise agent efficiency and productivity.
-Using multiplicity, an agent can handle a call at the same time as multiple web chat sessions or emails.
+The idea is to maximise agent productivity.
+Using multiplicity, an agent can handle a single call at the same time as multiple web chat sessions or emails.
 Another application may be to enable your web chat agents to handle two or more chat sessions simultaneously.

 There are a number of options available to tailor how and when contacts are presented and to which agents, key considerations are:

-Having agents deal with multiple contacts may sound a scary but it’s not about working harder, it’s about working smarter.
+Having agents deal with multiple contacts may sound a scary but it’s about working smarter, not harder.

 What Does It Look Like?